srikantpatnaik/linux-kernel-learning/c-programming-for-kernel/1_datatypes.rst

 Datatypes
 ---------

 #.
+CPU can perform operations on same type of operands.
+For example, it gives
+   incorrect results when signed & unsigned integers are compared.

+#.
 In integer(int) variable, the MSB(most significant bit a.k.a signed bit) carries the
    sign(positive(0)/negative(1)) of the variable.
 Details in ``/usr/include/limits.h``.

 #.
 Use ``unsigned`` qualifiers if you are using only positive numbers.
 This will increase the
    range as the MSB will now act as data bit instead of ``signed bit``.

 #. ``C`` operators could be ``compile time`` or a ``run time`` instruction.
 One must be very
    careful while using them together.
    A *compile time* instruction will assign value at compile time and will not change during execution.
 Whereas, a *run time* instruction gets updated during execution.
    Example, `sizeof.c <./src/sizeof.c>`_

 	.. code-block:: c

 		// sizeof.c
 		// Demo of compile time and run time instructions

 		#include<stdio.h>

 		int main()